markCwatson/budgetpals_client/README.md

 # Progress (as of Aug 27, 2023)

 Here is the app running in an iOS simulator connected to the budgetpals backend.
-Only the add account, sign in/authorization, fetching expenses, and adding expenses is working so far.
+Only the add account, sign in/authorization, fetching expenses/incomes, and adding/deleting expenses/incomes is working so far.

 The app architecture uses the BLoC pattern using `flutter_bloc` ^v8.1.1.